 Note, choices for bovine and ovine farmers were modelled separately to explore preference heterogeneity between both groups.
 The empirical model was estimated using the econometric software NLOGIT 5.0.
-For a full description of the model specification, see Appendix 2.
+For a full description of the model specification, see Appendix 3.

 Results

-Characteristics of survey respondents
+Respondent characteristics